TW: racist microaggressions, violence, child abuse, accidental manipulation/unreality

 This time, I figured I’d leave well enough alone.
 Besides, it wasn’t like I needed more proof that Kiera was an asshole.
 And another question had occurred to me once we’d started talking about Salts.
 “So, how did I not know?”

 Will shrugged.
-“A lot just went missing, or they were homeless.
+“A lot just went missing, or they were homeless or close enough.
 The whole trauma thing means a lot of us fly under the radar.”

 I sighed, notebook flopping against my knees.
 “You really need to stop assuming I know what you mean.”